5.5 Concierge Test

 In Brief

-A concierge test is a product research method where you manually deliver your product’s value as a hands-on service to a small number of real customers.
-You perform every step by hand — solving their problem personally — and gather direct feedback on what works, what does not, and what features are essential.
-The output is detailed qualitative insight into the minimum viable feature set needed before you invest in building an automated product.
+In a concierge test you deliver your product’s value by hand, as a personal service, to a small number of real customers.
+The defining move is that a person — usually you — performs every step end-to-end, solving the problem directly, and gathers feedback on what works, what does not, and which features are essential.
+The output is qualitative insight into the minimum feature set you need before you invest in building an automated product.

 Common Use Case